arichtman/nix/README.md

 1. Mash F10 to hit the bios (this was a thowback and a pain to do).
    Or just use `systemctl reboot --firmware-setup` ~ Future Ariel.
+1. Update the BIOS
+1. Load the settings from `HpSetup.txt` OR follow along the rest.
 1. Configure the following
    - Ensure legacy boot is enabled.
    - I disabled secure boot and MS certificate in case